nate-browne/CSE12_Redesign/Lectures/intro.md

   - The information will be helpful for those, but it is not strictly the purpose.
 * This class isn't about the proofs of why these data structures work.
   - We will talk a little bit about the math, but not a ton.
-  - The details will be CSE 21 and CSE 101 ;)
+  - Those details will be in CSE 21 and CSE 101 ;)

 ## Introduction to C++ (from a Java perspective)